adityasolanki24/MTRX3760-Project-2/README.md

 1. **Inspection Robot**: Uses camera, LiDAR, and odometry to detect and record damage sites (cracks) in the warehouse
 2. **Delivery Robot**: Uses LiDAR and odometry only to deliver packages between locations using Navigation2

 The system demonstrates a common development platform approach with shared functionality and specialized behaviors for different robot types.
+Both robot types are accessed through a unified **Mode Selector** interface that demonstrates polymorphism in action.

 ---